 Foundation Programme (FP)

 FP is for those who may prefer to practice in a more structured environment.
 These classes are held at the centre and are designed for students who wish to advance their studies.
 Participants study from six specific books, written by Geshe-la, that provide a systematic introduction to the basic foundation of Kadampa Buddhism.
-We will be studying Part 2 of How to Understand the Mind.
-This amazing book offers us deep insight into our mind and shows how an understanding of its nature and function can be used practically in everyday experience to improve our lives.
+We are currently studying the book Joyful Path of Good Fortune.

 The Teacher Training Programme (TTP)